shah-zeb-naveed/data-structures-and-algorithms/README.md

   - Any problem that involves merging connected components (accounts) is a natural fit for:
     - DFS
     - Disjoint Set Union (DSU) data structure.
-  - *Instead of jumping straight into DSU for connected components type of questions, check if labelling can be given using hashmaps.*???
+  - Instead of jumping straight into DSU for connected components type of questions, check if labelling can be given using hashmaps.

 **- Inverse Ackermann Function:**